isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 ### **Development of Jurong New Town**

 Although the rapid development of Jurong industrial estate had created a steady supply of jobs, it made little headway in attracting people to live there.
 One factor was due to the perception of its location that it stands locked in a distant corner of the island, too far from everything else.
+To address this, measures were taken from the late 1960s to shore up the attractiveness of Jurong as a housing estate through the introduction of bigger flats, a better transport system and a larger variety of recreational spaces.

 By 1969, the resident population of Jurong stood at about 16,000, living in flats and shophouses built by the Housing & Development Board (HDB) in Taman Jurong.